Last Updated on January 19, 2024 by The ZenMaid Team

 4. Know Your Target Customers

-The biggest mistake many cleaning business owners make is trying to serve anyone and everyone.
+The biggest mistake many cleaning business owners make is trying to be local businesses that serve anyone and everyone.

 This is a recipe for failure.